 I’ve been researching Active Energy Group (AEG) for several years now.
-AEG developed a wood pellet called CoalSwitch, which it also combines with coal fines to make its SuperFuel pellet.
-The SuperFuel pellets are a double carbon whammy; extracting more precious forest carbon while supporting the dirty coal industry.
-Both of their pellets are meant to be used as drop-in fuel for coal plants.
+AEG developed a torrefied wood pellet (black pellet) fuel called CoalSwitch.
+AEG also developed a black pellet which combines coal fines and wood to make its patented SuperFuel pellet.
+The SuperFuel pellets are a double carbon whammy; extracting more precious forest carbon while continuing to support the dirty coal industry.
+AEG’s biomass pellets are meant to be used as drop-in replacement and/or co-generation fuel in coal-fired plants.
 Fortunately, U.S. media and NGOs are finally taking notice of AEG and their carbon polluting biomass pellets.

-Below is a chronology of tweets I’ve posted related to AEG’s activities.
+Below is a timeline of events and tweets I’ve posted related to AEG’s activities.

 In 2018, AEG started testing their first CoalSwitch plant in Utah.
 “The plant is now undergoing full commissioning, following which Active Energy says it will be able the to deliver commercial quantities of what it calls its “revolutionary” CoalSwitch fuel, described as a “drop-in” biomass replacement for coal, which “can be mixed in any ratio with coal fines or completely replace coal in existing coal-fired power stations, without retrofit, globally.”

 Additionally, AEG received their CoalSwitch plant project funding from Utah Governor’s Office of Energy Development (OED) and Rocky Mountain Power.